 When Reggie continues working on her film (and her friendship) with Corra, her parents disown her and stop paying her medical bills.
 This is a young woman who receives chemotherapy nearly every week and is on a host of different medications.
 Corra offers to care for her and cover all her medical needs — while continuing to make a film about the young filmmaker’s last days.

 The uncomfortable tension in the film makes it an almost unbearable viewing experience.
 The sheer exposure of Farewell asks dark questions of privacy and ethics — questions that should spur critics, filmmakers, and audiences alike to discuss.
 Do we permit this filmmaking?
 Is Corra using Reggie — is he taking advantage of a dying girl?
-Can his perspective of events be trusted?
-He is the editor, after all.
+Can his perspective and telling of events be trusted?
+He is the film editor, after all.

 We will never see the countless hours of footage left out of the final cut or all the unrecorded conversations, but we at least see what young Reggie wanted: a film about a girl whose grace and intelligence surpassed her age, the story of a promising young life and a world ill-suited to keep it.